hyliush/bert-classification/README.md

 - 2.other deep network model can be added in model.py not only Bert class models.

 ## The three part: N-grams for calculate News crossentropy as a proxy of market unusualness
+the part is sorting out···

 ## The four part: DMA-HAR-CJ-Sent for volatility modeling
+The scripts for dynamic model average method  and continuous, jump component of volatility are written by R.